Don't miss the opportunity to hear the story of how the state's mountains and

 West Virginia Geological and Economic Survey staff work with the

-at state parks.
-Survey staff present an easy-to-understand evening geologic
+at certain state parks.
+Survey staff present an easy-to-understand geologic

-slide show and lead a relaxed-pace morning geologic walk at several parks.
+slide show in the evening and then lead a relaxed-pace geologic walk the next morning.

 The lively and informative evening slide show focuses on how the land we now

 know as West Virginia originally formed.
-Slides taken around the state
+Photographs taken from around the state

 illustrate the importance of West Virginia's hundreds of millions of years